DocumaticAI/documatic-vscode-extension/README.md

   * If the project is not in your workspace, a copy of the code file will be created and opened

+**N.b.** The version of the codebase indexed for search is the main/master branch at time of indexing.
+**Documatic does not index a live version of your codebase**.
+The extension still works on other branches, however changing branches or making updates to the code may result in discrepencies between line numbers when navigating to the code.
+Documatic reindexes your codebases regularly.
+If you would like non-main branches to be indexed for your team, please contact `shane@documatic.com`.

 ## Known Issues

+* If you close the search results page, it will not appear when making a new search
+  * While we fix this, keep the search results page open between searches
 * Your signed in session can time out on the extension without the UI updating
   * As a temporary work around, clearing your VSCode session can reset this